In forests and grassland, among grass and moss, on fallen twigs or

 More microphotos of cheilocystidia and hyphae of the pileipellis

-According to Maas Geesteranus (1990: 167-169) Mycena adonis can also be 4-spored and clamped but I have not seen this.
+According to Maas Geesteranus (1990: 167-169) Atheniella adonis can also be 4-spored and clamped but I have not seen this.

-There has been some uncertanty about how to
+There has been some uncertainty about how to

 This matter was discussed by Maas Geesteranus (1990).
-M. floridula was described as a 4-spored species and Maas Geesteranus
+M. floridula was described as a 4-spored species and A. adonis generally is 2-spored.
+Maas Geesteranus

-stated that M. adonis also has a 4-spored
+stated, however, that A. adonis also has a 4-spored

 form.
 It will, however, never show any trace of yellow,